victimsnino/ReactivePlusPlus/docs/readme.md

 }
 ```

 It is template for such an functor-adaptor.
-It is actually valid except of the one thing: observer is not copyable by default and we need to handle it, for example, call `as_dynamic()`  or to place in some shared_ptr, but it is out of current explanation.

 Provided example - is simplest possible way to implement new operators - just provide function for transformation of observable.
 For example, it is fully valid example:
 ```cpp
 rpp::source::just(1)
     | [](const auto& observable) { return rpp::source::concat(observable, rpp::source::just(2)); };